 Framed art transforms the feeling of a space, allowing for a warm and cozy, or crisp and collected feeling.
 White Wolf images can be placed on a gallery wall, mantle, above a bed, in a living room, in an office, or anywhere that feels ‘right’ for you.

 What does a white wolf symbolize?
-White wolf images symbolize freedom.
+The Tundra wolf pictures symbolize freedom.
 A lone wolf image is for the independent, adventurous soul who is not afraid to take the road less traveled.
 Wolf images that depict lone wolves make great additions to creative and also empowering spaces.
 You will be inspired to tap into your bold, daring nature when framed wolf art enters your space.

-A pack of white wolves symbolizes family and also community.
+A pack of Alaskan tundra wolf symbolizes family and also the community.
 Wolves are extremely loyal to their packs.
 They live and hunt together.
 Similar to pack dynamics, family and community dynamics change over time.
 Although change is inevitable, the heart of a family or community never dies.
 Framed wolf pack images symbolize the core energy of togetherness.
 They remind us of the powerful bond that both family and community hold.

-Overall, white Arctic wolves represent intuition, freedom, loyalty, and communication.
+Overall, the Alaskan tundra wolf represents intuition, freedom, loyalty, and communication.
 The frigid conditions that the wolves live in add elements of cleansing and also rugged innocence.
 Hanging framed art of the Arctic wolf allows the powerful energy of the wolf to emanate off the walls and into your space.

 Conservation: How We Can Help the Alaskan Tundra Wolf, Affected by Climate Change